harrypars0ns/milestone-project/README.md

 ### Structure

 The site was designed to be as user friendly as possible.
 As we are catering to most of west London I wanted to make sure that the UX was viable for elderly people, those with bad eye-sight, people with dyslexia and those who aren't comfortable using complex websites.
-Whether you are a prospective client or a member of the collective you will have no problems in your experience of this site.
+Whether you are a prospective client or a member of The Gardeners Cooperative you will have no problems in your experience of this site.

 ### Skeleton